eppye-bots/wiki_for_rtd/configuration/grammars/xml-namespaces.rst

 #. **Outgoing XML with specific namespace prefixes**

-    Your EDI partner may request a specific namespace prefix be used; This is technically un-necessary and bad design, but they may insist on it anyway!
+    Your EDI partner may request a specific namespace prefix be used; This is technically un-necessary and bad design, but they may insist on it anyway.

     Example Grammar